ColmTalbot/gwpopulation/docs/guide/installation.rst

 The main power of :code:`gwpopulation` is the ability to use non-:code:`numpy` backends for array operations.
-If installing using :code:`pip`, the optional requirements for specifiy backends can be installed by specifying, e.g.,
+If installing using :code:`pip`, the optional requirements for specify backends can be installed by specifying, e.g.,

 .. code-block:: console